Laurie R. Santos

 In January 2018, her course titled Psychology and the Good Life became the most popular course in Yale's history, with approximately one-fourth of Yale's undergraduates enrolled.
-In September 2019, she became host of the podcast The Happiness Lab, published by Pushkin Industries — the media company led by journalists Malcolm Gladwell and Jacob Weisberg.
+In September 2019, she became host of the podcast The Happiness Lab, published by Pushkin Industries, the media company led by Malcolm Gladwell and Jacob Weisberg.

-Background and education
+Early life and education

 Santos was born in 1975 in a binational home in New Bedford, Massachusetts.
 Her father, whose family is of Cape Verdean descent, was a programmer and her mother, who is from the United States, was a guidance counselor at New Bedford High School, where Santos and her brother Aaron attended.

 After high school, she attended Harvard University.
 As a sophomore, she became a research assistant and traveled to Cayo Santiago, a small 38-acre island east of Puerto Rico.
 Cayo Santiago's monkey population inspired Santos and spurred her interest in the psychology of animals.
-In 1997, she received her Bachelor of Arts degree magna cum laude in psychology and biology and won the annual Psychology Department Undergraduate Thesis Prize.
+In 1997, she received her Bachelor of Arts, magna cum laude, in psychology and biology and won the annual Psychology Department Undergraduate Thesis Prize.
 She continued her studies as graduate student in the Harvard Psychology Department, obtaining a master's in Psychology in 2001 with a focus on Cognition, Brain and Behavior and then a Ph.D in the same field in 2003.
 Her dissertation won the Richard J. Herrnstein Dissertation Prize of the Harvard Graduate School of Arts and Sciences for “the best dissertation that exhibits excellent scholarship, originality and breadth of thought, and a commitment to intellectual independence.”

 Career and research

 In 2003, she began as an assistant professor in psychology and cognitive science at Yale University, earning tenure as an associate professor in 2009.
 Her research investigates the evolutionary origins of the human mind by comparing the cognitive abilities of humans and non-human animals, including primates and canines.
 Santos was Yale's director of undergraduate studies in psychology from 2010 to 2015.

-In June 2016, she was named the head of Silliman College, one of the 14 undergraduate residential colleges at Yale, succeeding Nicholas Christakis.
+In June 2016, Santos was named the head of Silliman College, one of the 14 undergraduate residential colleges at Yale, succeeding Nicholas Christakis.
+Santos was succeeded by Arielle Baskin-Sommers in March 2023.

 Santos' Yale course, "Psychology and the Good Life” focuses on answering questions like: “What actually makes us happy?” and “What can we do to achieve the good life?”
 Her course has become the most popular class in Yale history and as a result, Yale has made it available externally on the online learning platform Coursera in March 2018 as "The Science of Well-Being."
 As of November 2018, over 170,000 people from at least 170 countries have enrolled in the online course.